 Is it a combination of several things?

-Understanding why you are seeking counseling will help you get the most from your sessions.
+Understanding why you want to get counseling will help you get the most from your sessions.
 It is especially important to go into your first session with the ability to articulate why you’re there.
-For a lot of people, that requires writing it out ahead of time.
+For some people, that requires writing it out ahead of time.

 If you don’t exactly know, say that.
 Not knowing why you’re feeling off is valuable information.
 They can help you explore what’s wrong.